-It’s not every day that we get to travel the world that’s why we all cook up a hectic itinerary to make sure that we’ve covered as much ground as we possibly can.
-However, between all the dynamic, touristy activities and food crawls, it’s almost impossible to find time for a laid-back moment, like a visit to a museum or art gallery.
-And while we’re all already thinking about the Louvre or The MET, there are places that can get us as way closer to time travel than we think — watch museums.
-These spaces bring us back to the beginning not only of the brands such as Patek Philippe, Omega, and Seiko but also of horology itself.
+It’s not every day that we get to travel the world, that’s why we all cook up a hectic itinerary to make sure that we can cover as much ground as we possibly can.
+However, between all the dynamics, touristy activities, and food crawls, it’s almost impossible to find time for a laid-back moment, like visiting a museum or art gallery.
+And while most immediately think about the Louvre or The MET, there are other places that can lead us relatively closer to time travel than we think — the watch museums.
+These expanses bring us back to the beginning, not only of the brands such as Patek Philippe, Omega, and Seiko but also of horology itself.
 So on our next trip — from the far east to the great big west — let’s explore all the amazing museums by luxury watch brands and institutions.

 What to Expect from Watch Museums